murraycutforth/sentinelsat-snow-analysis/README.md

 TODO
 ----

+ - SCL data before September 2018 isn't being downloaded, probably due to a change in the filename pattern which isn't included in our filter.
+Investigate.
  - Many TODOs littered around the download code
  - Decide on regions which should be measured- currently hardcoded to cairngorms
  - Implement analysis code (such as a probabilistic approach, maybe coupled to ERA-5 reanalysis data so infer snow melt / accumulation in between measurements)
-  - Analysis code can use gdal_translate to convert jp2 downloads into tiff, then load into xarray
+  - Analysis code can use gdal\_translate to convert jp2 downloads into tiff, then load into xarray